Skip to main content

 Get More Information, Order Treatments, Lab Tests, Imaging, Diagnose the Patient and Decide about the Next Steps

-Order diagnostics, analyze them, set the diagnosis, and decide about the next steps for the patient from the “Diagnose and Treat” tab.
-Search for specific items or scroll down for more options.
+Order diagnostics, analyze them, set the diagnosis, and decide about the next steps for the patient from the “Diagnose and Treat” tab or click on the folder object in the virtual environment:

 Order Diagnostics: Order the diagnostics you need to learn more about the patient.